-- 1.1 The following report sets out the background to audit service provision, review work undertaken in 2020/21, and provides an opinion on the overall adequacy and effectiveness of the Authority's internal control environment. - 1.2 This supports the organisation in complying with the Accounts and Audit Regulations 2015 which requires all Authorities to carry out a review at least once in a year of the effectiveness of its system of internal control, and to incorporate the results of that review into their Annual Governance Statement (AGS).
-The AGS must then be published with the Annual Statement of Accounts
+- 1.1 The following report sets out the background to the internal audit service provision, reviews work undertaken in 2020/21, and provides an opinion on the overall adequacy and effectiveness of the Authority's internal control environment. - 1.2 This report will support the organisation in complying with the Accounts and Audit Regulations 2015 which requires all authorities to carry out a review, at least once in a year, of the effectiveness of its system of internal control, and to incorporate the results of that review into their Annual Governance Statement (AGS).
+The AGS must then be published with the Annual Statement of Accounts.